Our Board of Advisors

 Jessica Kerslake

-Jessica has over 18 years’ experience advising the trustees and sponsors of some of the largest UK pension funds on every aspect of UK pension provision.
+Jessica is Pensions Partner at A&O Shearman and has over 18 years’ experience advising the trustees and sponsors of some of the largest UK pension funds on every aspect of UK pension provision.

 She also advises several large UK companies on their pension strategy and on transactions where there is a pension scheme in scope.
 Jessica has significant experience advising on member and adviser disputes, governance and regulation (including the UK pensions regulator’s powers), large scale rectification exercises, transactions, liability management, benefit designs and risk transfer.
 Jessica sits on the Legal Panel for the Pensions and Lifetime Savings Association and regularly advises on policy and regulation.
 Jessica also has a particular specialism in pensions tax law and she provides annual pensions tax training through the Association of Pensions Lawyers.